Skip to main content

 Kwanzaa: Celebration at the Mercer Museum

-Bucks County pulls out all the stops with this interactive Kwanzaa celebration.
+Bucks County pulls out all the stops with this interactive Kwanzaa celebration at the Mercer Museum.
 On the docket: live music, vendors, kid-friendly activities, family programming and a special presentation by cultural educator Dr. Wanda Lewis-Campbell.
-The event is free and includes admission to the museum.

 Where: Mercer Museum, 84 S. Pine Street, Doylestown, PA